GoogleChrome/developer.chrome.com/site/en/docs/apps/angular_framework/index.md

 If you run `fetchDocs()` right now, everything works and the list of files shows up:

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/qF2CspUxWPlHgeukJOkp.png", alt="Fetched list of files in Google Drive Uploader", height="680", width="580" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/qF2CspUxWPlHgeukJOkp.png", alt="Fetched list of files in Google Drive Uploader", height="680", width="580" %}

 Woot!

 Wait,...we're missing those neat file icons.
 What gives?
 A quick check of the console shows a bunch of CSP-related errors:

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/F7b9iaRTKc8cTHN9OEOE.png", alt="CSP errors in developer console", height="71", width="800" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/F7b9iaRTKc8cTHN9OEOE.png", alt="CSP errors in developer console", height="71", width="800" %}

 The reason is that we're trying to set the icons `img.src` to external URLs.
 This violates CSP.
 For
 example: `https://ssl.gstatic.com/docs/doclist/images/icon_10_document_list.png`.
 To fix this, we